BU-ISCIII/BU-ISCIII/docs/MAG-service.md

 > [!WARNING]
 > If MAG is not the only analysis in your service, don't forget to run the other `lablogs` before the next steps.

-After executing this file, if everything is OK, we can now proceed with the next BU-ISCIII tool: `scratch` as explaibned [here](/link/to/tools/and/iskylims/TODO)
+After executing this file, if everything is OK, we can now proceed with the next BU-ISCIII tool: `scratch` as explained [here](/link/to/tools/and/iskylims/TODO)

 Once this function is finished, we should go into the `scratch_tmp` folder and the specific `ANALYSIS` folder associated with our service.
 Once we're inside, we will see the following folders/files: